andyroo101/Cluster-Alpha-Edge/README.md

 # Cluster Alpha Edge
 Edge detection of clusters for point-cloud data using an alpha-hull.
-Scripts written in R are used for the simulation of test data (see `edgeParticleSimulator.R` ) and finding the edge clusters from the associated cluster pos file results (see `findEdgeClusters.R`).
+Scripts written in R are used for the simulation of test data (see `edgeParticleSimulator.R` ) and finding the edge clusters from the associated cluster pos file results (see `findEdgeClustersConvex.R`).
 The "full" pos file, cluster data or statistics (including the data required to get the cluster bounding box) as well as some settings (atomic density, detection efficiency and sampling fraction).

 # Required R libraries
 ```